cockroachdb/docs/v20.1/create-security-certificates-openssl.md

     $ cp node-certs/ca.crt client-certs
     ~~~

-2. Create the `client.cnf` file for the `root` user and copy the following configuration into it:
+2. Create the `client.cnf` file for the first user and copy the following configuration into it:

     {% include copy-clipboard.html %}
     ~~~